 I personally like putting things like this on my CV, as it feels authentic and makes me feel more relatable.
 But not all companies are that cool or forward thinking just yet – especially more traditional German companies.

 Check out the vibe of the company to which you’re applying to get a feeling about whether or not it’d make sense to include these items on your CV.
 You can get an idea by browsing the company website, reading Glassdoor reviews, and see how they present themselves as an employer on social media.

 Ultimately, the choice is up to you and you should include what you think makes you look like your best self, will enhance your overall CV, and most accurately represent you as a person.

 What information should I NOT include on my German CV?

 Despite what a lot of German employment guides tell you, there are certain things that you shouldn’t include on your CV.

 Many will tell you that in Germany, that it’s normal and even required to share things like marital status, your date of birth, country of birth, as well as how many children you have on your CV.

 Traditional companies may still expect this as it previously was the norm, but you absolutely don’t need to to provide this data.
-Some German companies are now even asking applicants to not include this information in their job applications.
+Some German companies (like the one I currently work for) are now even asking applicants to not include this information in their job applications.

-2) Maybe take a pass on using a photo as well?
+2) Maybe leave out a photo as well.

 Photos are yet another unfortunate factor that could add bias during the recruitment process.
 Use your best judgement and do whatever makes you feel comfortable when adding photos to your CV.